MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Alhussein Fawzi, Hamza Fawzi, Omar Fawzi. *NeurIPS 2018*
   - Key Word: Adversarial Examples.
   - <details><summary>Digest</summary> In this paper, we study the phenomenon of adversarial perturbations under the assumption that the data is generated with a smooth generative model.
 We derive fundamental upper bounds on the robustness to perturbations of any classification function, and prove the existence of adversarial perturbations that transfer well across different classifiers with small risk.

+- Identify Susceptible Locations in Medical Records via Adversarial Attacks on Deep Predictive Models. [[paper]](https://arxiv.org/abs/1802.04822)
+  - Mengying Sun, Fengyi Tang, Jinfeng Yi, Fei Wang, Jiayu Zhou. *KDD 2018*
+  - Key Word: Adversarial Attack; Medical Record; Healthcare.
+  - <details><summary>Digest</summary> We propose an efficient and effective framework that learns a time-preferential minimum attack targeting the LSTM model with EHR inputs, and we leverage this attack strategy to screen medical records of patients and identify susceptible events and measurements.

 ### Evasion Attacks and Defenses: 2017